Written by the Center for Engagement and Community Development (2017).

 This article proposes the use of community forums for improved health choices.

-Published by the Center for Rural Research & Development.
+Published by the Center for Rural Research & Development (2011).

 With the decline in rural population and increase in the number of supercenter stores, the market share for Central Nebraska rural grocery store owners has decreased significantly over the last 30 years.
 This is compounded by increasing operational coats, decreasing labor availability and new supplier/distributor contract requirements.
 This paper explores best practices for sustaining and increasing market share and profitability and determining the level of understanding and need for business transition (selling a business) services.

-Published by the Illinois Institute for Rural Affairs.
+Published by the Center for Rural Affairs (2010).

 Published by the Center for Disease Control and Prevention.